opensearch-project/opensearch-rs/guides/index_lifecycle.md

     })).send().await?;
 ```

-When you create a new document for an index, OpenSearch will automatically create the index if it doesn't exist:
+When you create a new document in an index, OpenSearch will automatically create the index if it doesn't exist:

 ```rust
 println!("{}", client.indices().exists(IndicesExistsParts::Index(&["burner"])).send().await?.json::<bool>().await?); // => false